stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage.md

     files, checkpoints, dumps of temporary states, etc.

-    Files stored in `$L_SCRATCH` are local to each node and can't be accessed from other nodes nor login nodes.
+    Files stored in `$L_SCRATCH` are local to each node and can't be accessed from other nodes, nor from login nodes.

     All files stored in `$L_SCRATCH` are automatically purged ath the end of the job, whether the job was successful or not.
 If you need to conserve